bclact18/Yasm-Project/README.md

-This is the CPSC240 final Project
+This is the calculator written in Yasm for CPSC240 final Project